Suzuki DR650 Adventure Setup

 • B&B Rear Luggage Plate Extension (Yan’s bike) (link)

-Key Issues to be Aware of
+Key Issues to Address

 The DR650s are very reliable, but there are a few problems that need to be fixed before undertaking any serious long-distance riding.
 Below are the main issues we addressed: